Pelikan 405 Family of Pens - Fountain, Rollerball and Ballpoint

-In the 400 Souveran series, gold accents are used; in the 405 Souveran, the silver accents replace gold.
+In the 400 Souveran series, gold accents are used; in the 405 Souveran, the silver replaces gold for a modern aesthetic.
 The barrel is a high-grade resin with a transparent window.

 "The production of the sleeve is work-intensive.
 Adhering to a special Pelikan recipe, the raw material cotton is processed through many different steps until it is shaped into a striped sheet.
 It is then formed into the right shape, cut and sanded with a diamond.
 Next, the characteristic double clips at the back of the barrel and on the cap are integrated into the material.
 This is done with the highest precision in order to obtain a virtually seamless transition between the materials.
 The writing instrument is then polished to a high sheen before the slightly springy clip with its famous, stylized Pelikan is mounted."

 Not all styles shown.